A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Introduction

 \section{Introduction}

-With the unprecedented growth of network traffic and the variety of network-based applications in recent years, traffic models and traffic traces have become essential components for both network providers and users for tasks such as network design, capacity planning, Quality of Service (QoS) provisioning, performance tuning, and optimization.
-Accurate and representative traffic plays a significant role in understanding network behavior~\cite{xu2008internet, kim2016enabling}, maintaining QoS~\cite{liu2008novel, badawy2020qos, mazhar2023quality}, optimizing systems~\cite{ricciato2006traffic, wang2010traffic}, and benchmarking critical network systems~\cite{parsonson2022traffic}.
+With the unprecedented growth of network traffic and the variety of network-based applications in recent years, traffic models and traffic traces have become essential components for both network providers and users for numerous tasks.
+For example, accurate and representative traffic plays a significant role in understanding network behavior~\cite{xu2008internet, kim2016enabling}, maintaining Quality of Service (QoS)~\cite{liu2008novel, badawy2020qos, mazhar2023quality}, optimizing systems~\cite{ricciato2006traffic, wang2010traffic}, and benchmarking critical network systems~\cite{parsonson2022traffic}.
 Furthermore, network traffic analysis is crucial for securing network systems while protecting user privacy~\cite{kattadige2021seta++, wang2020fingerprinting, satam2015anomaly}, identifying bottlenecks in real-time~\cite{alzibdeh2023bandwidth, calyam2005tbi}, and forecasting future demands~\cite{9349573, cortez2006internet, papagiannaki2005long} to name a few.
+However, the need to depend on learning-based strategies to tackle such issues under complex scenarios has renewed interest in synthetic traffic generation.